rydmike/flex_color_picker/README.md

   };
 ```

-We will use another `ListTile` to display a `ColorIndicator`, that we style a bit differently for this example.
+We will use another `ListTile` to display a `ColorIndicator`, that we style a bit differently in this example.
 We also
 use its `onSelect` callback to open a dialog with another `ColorPicker`.
 As the starting pre-selected color,
 we will use the `dialogPickerColor` we defined already at the beginning of the tutorial.